-This bundle includes everything needed to record high quality audio in the comfort of your own home.
+This bundle includes everything needed to record high-quality audio in the comfort of your own home.
 It’s an awesome gift idea for a singer, songwriter or producer.

 The pack includes a Scarlett 2i2 USB audio interface, a condenser microphone, headphones, XLR mic cable, and a mic stand clip.
-It just needs plugged into a computer and using the Pro Tools software (included) you’re ready to record.
+It just needs plugging into a computer and using the Pro Tools software (included) you’re ready to record.
 It actually comes with other software that’s great for creating beats and loops too.

-There’s no need to put up with the recording quality of smart phones or tablets when equipment like this is now so affordable.
+There’s no need to put up with the recording quality of smartphones or tablets when equipment like this is now so affordable.
 This is the perfect bundle of equipment for anyone thinking about venturing into the world of recording.